api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 2. Fetch the current block on the OEV Network.
 Under rare circumstances when the OEV Network block can't be fetched - abort awarding this auction.
 3. Fetch the bids placed during the bidding phase up to the given block.
-4. Filter out all eligible bids and select the bidder with highest bid amount.
+4. Filter out all eligible bids.
+5. Select the bidder with highest bid amount.
-5. Prepare and submit the award for the auction winner on OEV network.
+6. Prepare and submit the award for the auction winner on OEV network.

 ::: info

 There is a theoretical possibility that before we fetch the OEV Network block a new bid is placed, after the bidding phase is over.
 In that case Auctioneer will also consider this bid.
-Auction participants should not rely on this behaviour.
+Searchers should not rely on this behaviour.

 :::